stephpaterson/python_project_gym_manager/README.md

 - The app should show all members that are booked in for a particular class

 The project went on to complete a few extensions:
-- The availability to manage class capacities and display availability to the user.
+- The ability to manage class capacities and display availability to the user.
 - Update the status of classes to account for cancelled classes and those that took place in the past.
 - The ability to search by member names.